dijasila/GPAW/doc/tutorials/muonsites/mnsi.rst

 .. literalinclude:: mnsicontour.py

-The figure below shows the contour plot of the potential in a plane containing the maximum
+The figure below shows the contour plot of the pseudo-potential in the plane z=2.28 Angstrom containing the maximum

 .. image:: mnsicontour.png

+The absolute maximum is at the center of the plot, at (2.28,2.28,2.28), in Angstrom.
+A local maximum is also visible around (0.6,1.75,2.28), in Angstrom.

 In comparing with [Amato14]_ keep in mind that the present examples has a very reduced number of k points and a low plane wave cutoff energy, just enough to show the right extrema in the shortest CPU time.